Get a student from IT Security as an intern

 - the opportunity to try out a prospective employee in practice

-- the opportunity to provide a student with valuable practical experience.
+- the opportunity to provide a student with valuable practical experience

 Most IT Security students write their main exam project for the company during their internship.
 The exam project is a good opportunity for the company to clarify a particular area e.g., implement a specific analysis or get extra resources for a current development task.

-A IT technologist can work with the planning, design, configuration, implementation, testing and management of network solutions containing elements such as:
+The intern can work with the planning, design, configuration, implementation, testing and management of network solutions containing elements such as:

 - Penetration testing / vulnerability scanning of company systems